Duke Johnson

-Randy "Duke" Johnson Jr. (born September 23, 1993) is an American former professional football running back who played eight seasons in the National Football League (NFL).
-He played college football at the University of Miami and was selected by the Cleveland Browns in the third round (77th overall) of the 2015 NFL draft.
+Randy "Duke" Johnson Jr. (born September 23, 1993) is an American former professional football player who was a running back for eight seasons in the National Football League (NFL).
+He played college football for the Miami Hurricanes and was selected by the Cleveland Browns in the third round of the 2015 NFL draft.
 Johnson was also a member of the Houston Texans, Jacksonville Jaguars, Miami Dolphins, and Buffalo Bills.

 Early life

 Johnson attended Miami Norland Senior High School in Miami Gardens, Florida, where he played football and ran track.
 As a sophomore, Johnson ran for 1,540 yards and 25 touchdowns.
 As a junior, he led Norland to a 13–2 record and state runner-up.
 After beating the Sammy Watkins-led South Fort Myers 44–28 in the semifinals, Norland lost 44–34 to the unbeaten Tampa Jefferson in the class 3A final.
-As a senior, Johnson compiled 1,957 rushing yards and 29 touchdowns, 14 receptions for 232 yards and three touchdowns, three kickoff returns and one punt return for scores, as he led Miami Norland to 15–0 finish and state Class 5A championship.
+As a senior, Johnson had 1,957 rushing yards and 29 touchdowns, 14 receptions for 232 yards and three touchdowns, three kickoff returns and one punt return for scores, as he led Miami Norland to 15–0 finish and state Class 5A championship.
 In the championship game against Wakulla, Johnson scored five touchdowns.

 Johnson was also on the school's track & field team, where he was a standout sprinter and long jumper.
 He placed fifth in the long jump event at the 2010 GMAC Qualifiers, with a jump of 6.60 meters.
 In 2011, Johnson placed fourth in the 100 meters at the 3rd Annual Miramar Invitational, recording a career-best time of 10.62 seconds.
 He finished third in the 200 meters at the FHSAA 3A District 16, with a time of 22.31 seconds.

 Johnson was considered the best all-purpose running back recruit by Rivals.com.